vekteo/ASRT_rapid_consolidation/README.md

 Created by the MEMO Team of Lyon Neuroscience Research Center (CRNL), Université Claude Bernard Lyon 1 (PI: Dezso Nemeth)

 Experimental code for the ultra-fast consolidation project.
-The implementation of the code on the Gorilla Experiment Builder Platform can be found by <a href="https://app.gorilla.sc/openmaterials/397611">clicking here</a>.
+The implementation of the codes on the Gorilla Experiment Builder Platform can be found by <a href="https://app.gorilla.sc/openmaterials/397611">clicking here</a>.

 <h2>Alternating Serial Reaction Time (ASRT) Task</h2>